Two Mallorcas in One Day: Why Heavy Rain Affects Us More Than We Think

 Who bears responsibility — and who should do it more often?

-Warning levels are a good first step; AEMET activated north and east warnings in time today.
+Warning levels are a good first step; AEMET activated an island-wide yellow warning in time today.
 But warnings alone do not protect a cellar.
 Far more decisive is who puts on the gloves locally: Who clears blocked drains?
 Who organizes sandbags?
 Who informs older, less mobile neighbors?
 A clearer distribution of roles between the municipality, the island council and volunteer organizations would make assistance faster and more targeted.
 In addition: regular inventories of sewer networks instead of only sporadic clean-ups.

-Missing responsibilities become apparent quickly in the days after a storm: emergency aid applications, unresolved road repairs, uncoordinated volunteer work.
+Missing responsibilities become apparent quickly in the days after a storm — as seen in recent reports of flooded streets and mudslides: emergency aid applications, unresolved road repairs, uncoordinated volunteer work.
 Such friction losses cost time — and that can already be too much in an emergency.

 A practical look ahead